jeffbicca/jpa-queryfier/README.md

 CHANGE LOG
 ---------------------------------------
 **0.1.0**
-- Added support for BETWEEN clause;
+- Added support for BETWEEN;
 - BIG refactorings: moved and changed a few methods into JpaQueryfier class and created the classes Parameters, SQLGrammar, SQLMicroprocessor to improve readability, code organization and to improve the SQL nullable parameters processment.

 **0.0.1**